SAP-archive/teched2020-DAT163/exercises/ex2/README.md

 11. Click on 'Prepare Data' icon located on the right hand side
 <br>![](/exercises/ex2/images/DataPrep_StartPrep_02_10.png)

-12. Click the 'Country' column
+12. Click the 'Country' column (select the Country column)
 <br>![](/exercises/ex2/images/DataPrep_SelectCountryCol_02_10.png)

 13. Click on 'Replace' under Actions on the right
 <br>![](/exercises/ex2/images/DataPrep_SelectCountryReplace_02_10.png)

 14. Your organization's standard is for the United States country values to be 'US'.
 For Replace leave the Search on 'Custom String'.
-Notice the second row has a country of 'USA'
+Notice the second row in the data preview has a country of 'USA'
 <br>![](/exercises/ex2/images/DataPrep_SelectCountryReplace_02_20.png)

-15. For the value enter 'USA'
+15. For the Search value enter 'USA'
 <br>![](/exercises/ex2/images/DataPrep_SelectCountryReplace_02_120.png)

 16. For the Replace by, enter 'US'